 Milano: Facciata Santa Maria del Carmine, St Carlo al Corso, Villa Reale, Palazzo Belgioioso, Palazzo della Permanente, Palazzo Castiglioni, Stazione Centrale, Facciata dei Trianon, Casa Rustici, Villa Figini, Casa Galimberti, Arco della Pace, Galleria de Cristoforis, Galleria Vittorio Emanuele, Piazza del Duomo, Piazza della Scala, Cimitero Monumentale, Torre Velasca, Grattacielo Pirelli, Monumento a Leonardo, Statua Napoleone, Quariere Gallaratese, Galleria Arte Moderna, Pinacoteca di Brera, Museo Studio Francesco Messina, Museo Nazionale della Scienza e della Tecnica.

 Bergamo: St Pietro, Monumento Gaetano Dinizetti, Cimitero.

 Firenze: Facciata a chiostro di San Croce, Facciata di Santa maria dei Fiori, St Giovanni Battista, Villa Favart, Palazzo Capponi, Stazione Santa Maria Novella, Stadio, Loggia dei Lanzi, Palazzo Pitti, Galleria d'Arte Moderna.

 Livorno: Cisternone, Accademia Navale, Mercato Nuovo, Museo Arte Contemporanea, Museo civico giovanni Fattori.

-EMILIA ROMAGNA Bologna: Sacro Cuore, Casa Cavazza, Casa Malalbergo, Palazzo Silvani, Galleria Comunale d'Arte Moderna.
+Bologna: Sacro Cuore, Casa Cavazza, Casa Malalbergo, Palazzo Silvani, Galleria Comunale d'Arte Moderna.